gboeing/ppd534/syllabus/readme.md

 Mar 26 - Social Science and the Scientific Method

-Readings prior to class:
+Readings to be completed prior to class:

   - Okasha ch.
 1-4

-Reading response 6 due midnight before class
+Reading response 6 due by 23:59 the night before class